IBatashev/MCEScreening/README.md

 - clean all project files from test things, make them easier to use - less variables to change before runs
 - add instructions on how to use MCES add list of steps and in what order to do them and also write which files are created at each step

-- new flowchart for executor
+- mag_sites_calculator can it be the same function for both databases?
+- unify creator?
 - Gd5Ge2Si2 MCL reference
 - add rounding to numbers before they go into .csv
 - wtf is wrong with entries 2870 and 7513 why are the structures not recognized by pymatgen?
 - Add function to screener_after to parse messages from warnlist and badlist and add them to datalist somehow - just write number of warnings? and failures?
 - add check to screener_after to  warn about big change in mag field after calculation compared to before
 - make a script for screen after that gathers result from the run - failures and reasons etc to make a csv file with successfully completed compounds that we can further analyse
-- update readme
 - make option for creator to include bext
 - write folder joiner tool
 - rewrite function description to display parameter tips